Shopify/cli/packages/cli/README.md

   --path=<value>                      [default: .]
 The path to your app directory.
   --reset                             Reset all your settings.
   --skip-dependencies-installation    Skips the installation of dependencies.
 Deprecated, use workspaces instead.
+  --skip-store-validation             If providing a store URL, skip any checks used to validate if the store is
+                                      suitable for testing.
   --subscription-product-url=<value>  Resource URL for subscription UI extension.
 Format: "/products/{productId}" --theme-app-extension-port=<value>  Local port of the theme app extension development server.
   --tunnel-url=<value>                Use a custom tunnel, it must be running before executing dev.
 Format: